Welcome to Empowered Recovery Center

 Our addiction rehab programs focus on long-term recovery to help you get back to living a sober and happy lifestyle.

-If you or a loved one is struggling with addiction, we are here to help.
+If you or a loved one is struggling with addiction, Empowered Recovery Center is here to help.
 Contact us today to discuss treatment options for you.
 From choosing a treatment program, to insurance and payment options, our compassionate rehab admissions team is here to assist you every step of the way.
 To get started with treatment, call us or verify your insurance benefits today.

 It’s time to reclaim your life